Marcus Beilby

 Marcus Charles Beilby (born 20 November 1951, in Western Australia), is an Australian realist painter.
 Beilby grew up in the Perth suburb of Mount Pleasant.
 He was educated at Applecross Senior High School and the Claremont Technical College, where he received a Diploma of Fine Arts (Painting) in 1975.

 Beilby was the winner of the 1987 Sir John Sulman Prize for Australian Genre Painting.
 The winning painting, Crutching the ewes has been described as a homage to Tom Roberts' Shearing the Rams.

+In 1988, Charles Bush received a royal commission from Her Majesty Queen Elizabeth II to depict the inauguration of the permanent Parliament House.
+Bush died the next year, leaving behind an initial sketch.
+As a result, Marcus Beilby was chosen to finalize the artwork and carry out the completion of the painting.

 He currently resides in East Fremantle, Western Australia.

 His father was the noted Australian author and novelist Richard Beilby.